Workers Compensation Lawyers Cairns

 No matter who is at fault, if you have been injured at work you have the right to statutory compensation through WorkCover’s no-fault scheme.

-It is important to understand the difference been making a claim to WorkCover for statutory compensation and making a common law claim.
-The statutory benefits claim is accepted by WorkCover as a matter of course, except in exceptional circumstances.
+It is important to understand the difference between making a claim to WorkCover for statutory compensation and making a common law claim.
+The statutory benefits claim is accepted by WorkCover as a matter of course, unless there are exceptional circumstances

 It is important to note that if you accept this offer, you will be barred from proceeding with a common law compensation claim.